leeseomin/pixelart/README.md

-# pixelart created by Arte Algorithm (Arte : Art Algorithm Series)
+# pixelart created by Arte Algorithm